The Complete Guide to Owner-Controlled Insurance Programs (OCIP & CCIP)

 Several aspects of the owner controlled insurance program make it a beneficial method of insuring construction projects.
 For owners, some of the potential benefits include:

-- Simplified claims handling and payout on damages because determining who’s at fault is not necessarily relevant.
-With OCIPs, there’s reduced litigation and more efficient claims handling since everyone is on the same policy.
+• Simplified claims handling and payout on damages because cross-litigation between parties on the project is largely eliminated.
+With OCIPs, there’s more efficient claims handling and reduced legal disputes since everyone is covered under the same policy, which removes the need for insurers to battle over subrogation.

 Advantages for Contractors